Zahir-al/Spatial-and-Spatiotemporal-Analyses/README.md

 An assortment of datasets applied in the research is also provided under the tabular and image data folders that were used for spatial and spatiotemporal analysis, respectively.

-In addition, the outputs of Rstudio environment codes are given as RDATA File format so as to provide a convenient way to play around with the R codes.
-All Python-related outputs are in their respective Jupyter Notebooks.